hazelcast/hazelcast/README.md

 ### Zone Aware Support

 ***NOTE:***
-ZONE_AWARE configuration is only valid when you use Hazelcast Discovery SPI based configuration with `<discovery-strategies>`. `<aws>` based configuration is still using old implemenation and does not support ZONE_AWARE feature
+ZONE_AWARE configuration is only valid when you use Hazelcast Discovery SPI based configuration with `<discovery-strategies>`. `<aws>` based configuration is still using old implementation and does not support ZONE_AWARE feature

 Zone Aware Support is available for Hazelcast Client 3.8.6 and newer releases.